hmestre87/coding-test/README.md

     - composer install
     - http://localhost or http://localhost:port

+The code is under /problem-1/application which i've mapped through the docker-compose.yml

 For testing orders 1 to 3 the routes are (sorry for the hack but it was a fast way to test the orders)

     - / or /1